-When using AWS, if the user deselects the Associate public IP addresses checkbox, instructing Cloudera Director to not assign public IP addresses to the EC2 instances it creates, Cloudera Director incorrectly interprets the missing public
+When using AWS, if the user deselects the Associate public IP addresses checkbox, instructing Cloudera Director to not assign public IP addresses to the EC2 instances it creates, Cloudera Director incorrectly interprets the missing public IP address of each instance as localhost (the Cloudera Director instance itself).

-Cloudera Director Release Notes

-IP address of each instance as localhost (the Cloudera Director instance itself).
 Under certain conditions, this can lead to a variety of errors, including bootstrap failures and corruption of the Cloudera Director instance.
-Affected version: Cloudera Director 2.1.0.